DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-helping-users-through-online-chat.md

 ---
-title: Getting help through online chat
+title: Helping users through online chat
 description: Giving users a way to get help through online chat
 date: 2021-06-30
 ---

-UCAS providers users with email and phone support.
-We only give email support.
+UCAS provides users with email and phone support.
+Our service only provides email.

-Research shows that providers prefer to get help through online chat.
+Out of email, phone and online chat, our research shows chat is most preferred.

-We think that online chat will:
+We think that giving users the option to chat will:

 - decrease the time to resolve the issue
 - decrease the number of requests through email